 The HAA Nominating Committee deliberates over the course of the fall to develop the slates of candidates.
-Committee members discuss all nominees with the goal of creating a group of candidates who each individually bring important and complementary perspectives and experiences to Harvard’s Board of Overseers and the HAA Board.
+Committee members discuss a wide range of nominees with the goal of putting forward candidates who will bring important and complementary perspectives and experiences to Harvard’s Board of Overseers and the HAA Board.
 In fall 2019, the committee reviewed approximately 300 individuals for possible inclusion on the Overseers ballot and approximately 200 for possible inclusion on the HAA Elected Director ballot.

 Should additional vacancies on the Board of Overseers (beyond the usual five) occur before Commencement Day, these are to be filled by the candidate(s) receiving the successive number of highest votes: the candidate who receives the sixth highest number will fill the first open vacancy, the seventh candidate the next open vacancy, and so on.